 If you are one of the many people who continue to carry the secret of childhood sexual abuse, it is vital that you break your silence.
 Even though it is difficult to reach the point where you can finally tell someone, this dark secret can make you sick, emotionally, psychologically, even physically.
 It can eat at you from inside, draining you of vital energy and good health.

 The secret of child sexual abuse is especially shaming.
 It can make you feel like there is something seriously wrong with you; that you are inferior or worthless.
 You want to hide for fear of your secret being exposed.
 You don’t want to look other people in the eye for fear that they will discover who you really are and what you have done.
 You don’t want people to get too close for fear of them finding out your dark secret.
 And to make matters worse, carrying around this secret isolates you from other people.
 It makes you feel different from others.
 It makes you feel alone.

 There is already a tremendous amount of darkness connected to child sexual abuse: the clandestine, sinister way it is accomplished, the manipulation and dishonesty surrounding it, the lies and deception used to keep it a secret, the darkness and pain surrounding the violation of a child’s most intimate parts of his or her body, and the violation of the child’s integrity.
 Keeping the abuse a secret adds darkness to an already dark and sinister act.

 When you don’t share the secret of child sexual abuse, you don’t have the opportunity to receive the support, understanding, and healing that you so need and deserve.
 You continue to feel alone and to blame yourself.
 You continue to be overwhelmed with fear and shame.

 I urge anyone who is still struggling because they can’t tell anyone about their victimization to seek counseling.
-You can also call RAINN at (800) 656-4673 to talk to a counselor.
+You can visit the Psychology Today Therapy Directory or call RAINN at (800) 656-4673.